BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Staff of Healing.md

----title: Staff of Healing---
+---title: Staff of Healingtags: notesseason: summertoc: truecomments: true---
 # Staff of Healing

 *Staff, rare (requires attunement by a bard, cleric, or druid)*